Add Algolia Search to Contentstack-powered Websites using AWS Lambda

 Create an Account in Algolia

 Algolia provides an interactive dashboard for managing searches and analytics.
 You can also manage indexes in your account.
 So whenever any content (entries or assets) is published or unpublished or deleted in Contentstack, the data object gets created or deleted, respectively, in your Algolia index.

 So let's create an account in Algolia by using the following steps:

 - Log in to Algolia and create your account.

 Note: You get a 14-day trial account.
 You can upgrade your account by subscribing to any of the plans it offers

-- On your Algolia dashboard screen, click on Indices from the left navigation panel and click on Create Index.
+- On your Algolia dashboard screen, scroll down to the Top Indices section and click on See all.
+Now on the Indices page click on Create Index.